holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 ### OKR Workshop I

-We do 2 OKR-Workshops every quarter.
-But the most interesting quarter is always the first quarter of a year and hence the OKR-Workshops in December.
+We do 2 OKR-Workshops every iteration - the most interesting is the first of the year.
 Why?
-Because it is already influenced by the quarterly AND yearly guidance we get.
+Because it is already influenced by the yearly guidance we get.
 Teams can prepare OKRs for that workshop - finding things that they would like to work on as a team.
 Normally that happens in team internal meetings where we do brainstormings and try to plan the next quarter.
 We also come up with Objectives and Key Results for our own team.
 They are not final but they will be presented in the OKR-Workshop - either by someone who is part of the team or by another attendee of that OKR-Workshop.
-In the OKR-Workshop the attendees have to then take very hard decisions: Often OKRs end up on what HolidayCheck calls <em>the kill list</em> (basically a list of things we will not work on in the next quarter).
+In the OKR-Workshop the attendees have to then take very hard decisions: Often OKRs end up on a list of things we will not work on in the next quarter.

 <img src="/img/posts/2019-01-10-our-okr-process/okr-workshop-1.svg" alt="" class="filler"/>

 Sometimes the OKR-Workshop people think that the current team setup does not fit together with what we got as guidance.
-In this case, they also talk about forming new teams, who could be part of such teams and how many resources they might need.
+In this case, they also talk about forming new teams, who could be part of such teams and how many employees they might need.

 To not demotivate the existing teams this guidance is only communicated after most teams have done their internal workshops and have come up with their own set of OKRs.
 At this point the guidance is also not yet a decision - it's just a proposal by the management that will work as a basis in the discussions of the first ORK-Workshop.